reboiedo/ioai-spain/src/content/rounds/en/round-3.md

 - **A response file** with their results according to the committee's specifications
 - **A methodology file** explaining how those results were achieved

-**Qualification:** Up to 100 participants will be selected to continue to the next rounds.